Pensacola Convoy: Background

 2,600 U. S. Army Air Forces personnel were also on board, along with aircraft shipped disassembled in crates: Fifty-two Douglas A-24 dive bombers of the 27th Bombardment Group (Light) sent on the Meigs.
 Eighteen crated Curtiss P-40 fighter planes of the 35th Pursuit Group (Interceptor) on the Bloemfontein.
-Forty eight pursuit pilots of the 35th PG traveled on the Republic and thirty-nine newly graduated but unassigned pilots were aboard the Holbrook.
+Forty eight pilots of the 35th Pursuit Group traveled on the Republic and thirty-nine newly graduated but unassigned pilots were aboard the Holbrook.

 Materiel transported included: 20 75 mm field artillery pieces, AA ammunition, 2,000 500 lb bombs, 3,000 30 lb bombs, 340 motor vehicles, 9,000 barrels of aviation fuel, 500,000 rounds of .50 caliber ammunition and 9,600 rounds of 37 mm anti-aircraft shells.

-The convoy
+Convoy

 The ships left San Francisco individually and arrived at Pearl Harbor, Hawaii on 27 November to form the convoy.
 It sailed for Manila on 29 November by an indirect, southerly route.
 On 7 December, after news of the attack on Pearl Harbor reached the convoy, the crews and soldiers on board began to cover the civilian paint schemes of the ships with gray paint.
 Extra lookouts were posted to watch for Japanese planes, submarines and surface ships.
-All personnel were ordered to wear life jackets and carry full canteens of water.
-Life rafts were installed on deck.
+All personnel were ordered to wear life jackets and carry full canteens of water, and life rafts were installed on deck.
 Japanese forces landed in the Philippines on 8 December and the convoy was ordered to put in at Suva, Fiji while its destination was debated.

 It became clear over the following hours that the Japanese were rapidly overcoming Allied resistance in the Philippines and many other parts of Southeast Asia.
 On 9 December, at a meeting of the Joint Board, the chief planners of the respective services, Brigadier General Leonard T. Gerow and Rear Admiral Richmond K. Turner agreed that the convoy should be recalled immediately.
 Turner wanted it to reinforce Pearl Harbor.
-Gerow agreed and added that if the convoy was not sent to Hawaii, it should be brought back to the continental United States.
+Gerow agreed and added that if the convoy was not sent back to Hawaii, it should be brought back to the continental United States.